shamsalmon/ansible-role-osquery/README.md

 ## Author Information

-This role was created in 2017 by [Apollo Clark](https://www.apolloclark.com/)
+This role was originally created in 2017 by [Apollo Clark](https://www.apolloclark.com/) and forked by Sam Shannon @ Flexential Professional Services